Ruslana-Kuzmina/education/up_skill/IT_Fundamentals/Basic_of_Computer_Science/8-Productivity_Tools.md

   Сloud service models:

-  - **SAAS** - Cloud users are provided with access to applications hosted on cloud servers.
+  - **Software as a service** - Cloud users are provided with access to applications hosted on cloud servers.
 Examples: Salesforce, Gmail.
-  - **PAAS** - Cloud users are provided with everything needed to develop their own applications (i.e. cloud-hosted development tools, operating systems, infrastructure).
+  - **Platform as a service** - Cloud users are provided with everything needed to develop their own applications (i.e. cloud-hosted development tools, operating systems, infrastructure).
 Example: Microsoft Azure.
-  - **IAAS** - Cloud users are provided with servers and storage hosted on the cloud.
+  - **Infrastructure  as a service** - Cloud users are provided with servers and storage hosted on the cloud.
 This infrastructure is used by them to develop their own applications while they use their own development tools and operating system.
 Example: OpenStack.

 ## Backups